-an aluminum bronze coin of Iceland, the 100th part of a króna.
+an aluminum bronze coin of Iceland, one 100th of a króna.

 Origin of eyrir

-1925–30; < Icelandic; Old Norse: ounce, unit of money (cognate with Swedish öre ) < Latin aureus golden
+First recorded in 1925–30; from Icelandic; Old Norse: “ounce, unit of money” (cognate with Swedish öre ), from Latin aureus “golden”

 Word Origin for eyrir